casper-network/condor-info/articles/006-native-events.md

 ## Motivation

 Under certain conditions, a contract may want to emit a message that an off-chain application wants to listen for and react to.

 Contract-level events are not natively supported in Casper 1.x, so a workaround known as the [Casper Event Standard (CES)](https://github.com/make-software/casper-event-standard) was devised to provide support for events.
-The CES works by writing events to global state, and having clients consistently poll for new event data as it comes in.
+The CES works by writing events to global state, and having clients consistently poll for new event data as it is emitted.
 While this approach *does* provide the full functionality of events, it is far from optimal due to the following drawbacks:

 * <u>Higher gas payments</u>: Gas must be spent to store event data in global state.
 * <u>Reduced security</u>: It is possible in some cases for a malicious actor to overwrite events on the blockchain, leading to uncertainty about an event's reliability when queried off-chain.